ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/setup/index.md

 One last step...we need to tell PyCharm to use `pytest` for its built-in Python testing support.
 This happens automatically when we first open an existing project with `pytest` in the virtual environment.
-We added `pytest` after, so we need to configure it ourselves.
+We added `pytest` after making the environment, so we need to configure it ourselves.

-Go to `Settings -> Tools -> Python Integrated Tools` and
+Go to `Settings -> Tools -> Python Integrated Tools` and change `Default test runner:` to `pytest`:

+TODO screenshot

 Finally, make a top-level directory called `tests`.
 This mimics the normal structure of Python projects with `pytest`.